makoi81/node_ajax_demo/README.md

 			Inside the `ready` function, the first line begins `$.get('/target'...`
 		</li>
 		<li>
-			This means "send a 'get' request to the server (index.js), pointing at the `/target` route.
+			This means "send a 'get' request to the server (index.js), pointing at the `/target` route".
 		</li>
 		<li>Here's what the relevant piece of index.js looks like:
 			<pre>